Nursing Homes

 Choosing a Nursing Home

-Your healthcare professional (likely a home health nurse or social worker) can recommend nursing homes for you to consider, if needed.
+Your healthcare professional, such as a home health nurse or social worker, can recommend nursing homes for you to look into.

-The U.S. Centers for Medicare and Medicaid Services Care Compare website provides detailed information that can help you compare the quality of different nursing homes.
+The U.S. Centers for Medicare and Medicaid Services Care Compare website lets you compare the quality of different nursing homes.
+It gives scores on things like:

 • Falls